mariloutb/Bulk-Operations/docs2/pages/documentations/options-log.md

 - [LogDump](#logdump)

 ## Log
-Allow you to log some event happening in your database.
+Allows you to log some event happening in your database.

 ### Example
 ```csharp